World War II: Stalingrad (1942-43)

 Soviet Offensive (Spring 1942)

 The Wehrmacht had seized Kharkov in October 1941.
 The Russians buoyed by their suucessful Winter in Spring 1942 offensive launched an offemsive to retake the strategic city.
 Marshall Timoshenko in Spring 1942 attacked toward Kharkov and encountered the main German striking force.
 The Soviets had assumed that the NAZIs would resume the offensive toward Moscow and had not anticipated forces of the strength in the south.
 The Soviet offensive proved to be a disaster.
 The Soviet forces were shatered.
 The Germans launched a counter offensive.
 The Germans launched a counter offensive on May 12.
 German Panzers cut off several Soviets armiesand began the systematic reduction of the Kharkov pocket which they achieved by the end of May.
 More than 70,000 Red Army soldiers were killed and 200,000 men taken prisoner.
 There were also huge losses of equipment.
 The entire southern wing of the Russian line had been shatered.
 The Red Army in the South by May 1942 had exhausted its offensive capability.
 The Wehrmacht was, however, not fully aware of the waekness of the Soviet position.
 The Germans seized the Crimea after valliant fighting in Sevastrpol.
 Thec Donets industrial basin was virtually undefended.
 The Germans advanced into the Caususes, threatening the Soviet Union's most important source of oil.
 Army Group A took Rostov (July 23).
-Now the Sixth and Fourth Panzer armies struk for Stalingrad.
+Now the Sixth and Fourth Panzer armies struk out east for Stalingrad.

 Soviet Strategy